Rubinho12/ST558-Project3/Project3.md

 ## Get the RMSE of the Random Forest model
 forest.rmse <- postResample(forest.pred, test.set$shares)[1]

-## Predict the second linear regression model on the test set
+## Predict the polynomial linear regression model on the test set
 regmod2.pred <- predict(regmod2, newdata = test.set)

-## Get the RMSE of the second linear regression model
+## Get the RMSE of the polynomial linear regression model
 regmod2.rmse <- postResample(regmod2.pred, test.set$shares)[1]

 ## Predict the boosted tree model on the test set